haohuilu/FairMLframework/README.md

 ## File Descriptions

-- `Untitled26.py`: Python script implementing the fairness-aware ML pipeline.
+- `main.py`: Python script implementing the fairness-aware ML pipeline.
-- `fairness_ml_implementation.ipynb`: Jupyter Notebook version of the same pipeline.

 ## How to Run